- The picturesque Saône

 Day 13 Tournon and Tain-L’Hermitage

 Arriving late afternoon, disembark to explore the towns of Tournon and Tain-L’Hermitage in the heart of the Ardèche.

 Tain-L’Hermitage is home to Hermitage and Croze Hermitage wines, as well as world-famous Valrhona chocolate.
 Stock up on Valrhona in their downtown shop or tour the 45 local wine caves in the Pays de l’Hermitage to sample fine wines.

 Cross La Passerelle Seguin pedestrian bridge to Tournon to explore the medieval castle and old town and enjoy panoramas of the towns and surrounding countryside from the hillside gardens.
 You may like to join an optional trip through the Tain-L’Hermitage vineyards aboard a miniature train.

 Day 14 Lyon

-Day 15 Lyon to UK (via Lille)
+Day 15 Lyon to UK, via Lille

-After breakfast, disembark A-ROSA LUNA and travel to the railway station for your return Eurostar journey to the UK, via Lille.
+Once there you’ll board Eurostar for your return journey to the UK, via Lille.